Suprame4/Data_Engineering_Projects/README.md

 5. <ins> Data Warehousing with Postgres </ins>
 * Apply my knowledge and skills to design and load data into a data warehouse using facts and dimension tables
 * Write aggregation queries using **CUBE** and **ROLLUP** functions and create materialized query tables (materialized view)

+6. <ins> NoSQL with MongoDB, Cassandra and IBM Cloudant </ins>
+7. * This project applies my abilities to work with several NoSQL databases to move and analyze data
+8. * Move data from one type of database to another and run basic queries on various databases